Arozarena shines, Rays blank Red Sox 5-0 in ALDS opener

 “I noticed the pitcher wasn’t really keeping his attention to me.
 So I was able to take a big enough lead and be able to take that base,” Arozarena said through a translator.
 “That’s the first time I’ve ever stolen home.”

-Nelson Cruz also homered — off a Tropicana Field catwalk — and rookie Shane McClanahan pitched five stellar innings for the AL East champion Rays.
+Nelson Cruz also homered — off a Tropicana Field catwalk — and rookie Shane McClanahan pitched five stellar innings for the AL East champions.
+Looking comfortable and confident all night, several Rays even snacked on popcorn in the dugout during the game.

 Game 2 in the best-of-five series is Friday night, with Chris Sale scheduled to start for Boston against rookie Shane Baz.

-Wander Franco also sparkled in his playoff debut, delivering an early RBI double that sent the speedy Arozarena home from first base to get the defending AL champions off to a quick start.
+Wander Franco also sparkled in his playoff debut, delivering an early RBI double that sent the speedy Arozarena home from first base to get the defending AL champs off to a quick start.

 Arozarena, a 26-year-old Cuban who still qualifies as a rookie despite setting postseason records with 10 homers and 29 hits in 20 games a year ago, capped another exhilarating performance by stealing home against lefty reliever Josh Taylor to make it 5-0 in the seventh.